On the first day of spring, Beatrice and her daughter Jaclyn take their candles to church to be blessed.

 Oriel, the baker’s middle child, is as prickly as ever.

 Each morning throug the rest of the season Jaclyn helps her father take the cabbages in.
-It rains sometimes, but she still prefers this work to the back-breaking autumn harvest.
+It rains sometimes, but she still prefers this work to the exhausting autumn harvest.

 On Saturday, Speckle’s foal is born.